circleci/circleci-docs/jekyll/_cci2/caching.md

 ```
 {% endraw %}

-To decide how to save your cache, it is useful to first understand that CircleCI selects what will be restored in the order in which they are listed in the special `restore_cache` step.
-Each cache key is namespaced to the project and retrieval is prefix-matched.
-As caches become less specific going down the list in the following example, there is greater likelihood that the dependencies they contain are different from those that the current job requires.
-When your dependency tool runs (for example, `npm install`) it will discover out-of-date dependencies and install those the current job specifies.
-This is also referred to as *partial cache* restore.
+Because the second key is less specific than the first, it is more likely that there will be differences between the current state and the most recent cache.
+When a dependency tool runs, it would discover outdated dependencies and update them.
+This is referred to as a *partial cache restore*.

 ### Clearing Cache